Developmental Evaluation in Action: Facilitating Social Innovation in Real-time consists of three parts:

 Throughout the course participants will be invited to apply their learning to the programs/ evaluation activities in which they are involved.

-The course will consist of a webinar and in-person session.
+The course will consist of a webinar and a two-day in-person session.
 An optional one-hour group consultation is offered to those participants wishing to present and discuss questions or issues concerning implementation of DE they may have.

 Please note that this course requires the use of Michael Quinn Patton’s book Developmental Evaluation Exemplars: Principles in Practice (2015).
 This book can be purchased directly from Guilford Press here.